The Best High-Iron Foods for Little One's Starting Solids

 • Egg yolks – a versatile option with additional nutrients.
 Eggs are also a common food allergen, so it is recommended that eggs are introduced slowly to allow for monitoring of any adverse reactions.

-To increase a baby’s iron intake:
+To increase a little one's iron intake:

 2. Introduce small portions of red meat or ground beef pureed or minced.